Raising chickens in your backyard is not difficult, and can be very rewarding.

 Winter.
 Christmas allows us to spoil our flock, decorating the coop and offering healthy seasonal treats.

-But freezing temperatures, cold winds and damp all provide particular problems for the backyard chicken owner.
+But freezing temperatures, cold winds and damp all provide specific problems for the backyard chicken owner.

 From frostbite to windchill, the benefits of garlic to beating winter boredom in the coop, you'll find all the information and tips based on research you need here to keep your chickens safe, healthy and happy from early December to the end of February.